Nashville-Davidson Zoning Map & Districts 2026

 Common zoning districts in Nashville-Davidson County include residential (R-1, R-2, R-3), commercial (C-1, C-2), industrial (I-1, I-2), mixed-use (MU), and planned development (PD).
 Each district has specific permitted uses, setbacks, and density requirements.

-ZoneWire monitors every council meeting in Nashville-Davidson County and uses AI to detect rezoning discussions, variances, and zoning amendments.
+ZoneWire reads every council meeting in Nashville-Davidson County to detect rezoning discussions, variances, and zoning amendments.
 Start a free trial to receive alerts when rezoning activity is detected.

 The Metropolitan Council, Nashville Planning Commission, and Board of Zoning Appeals are monitored by ZoneWire for SP (Specific Plan) rezoning, variances, overlay district amendments, and urban design overlay changes.